Get adAPT for US $50 worldwide!

-Tinnitus Re-Organization Training (TROT), which is the algorithm behind adAPT for tinnitus is not yet commercially available but is presently undergoing rigorous clinical and research testing to look at safety and efficacy.
-Assuming a successful clinical trial, it is expected that we will seek FDA approval for the TROT process in 2016.
+Tinnitus Re-Organization Training (TROT), which is the algorithm behind TROT for tinnitus is not yet commercially available but is presently undergoing rigorous clinical and research testing to look at safety and efficacy.
+Assuming a successful clinical trial, it is expected that we will seek FDA approval for the TROT process.
 If you have any questions regarding TROT, please contact us using the link below.

 Given the rising costs of healthcare in the US, one of our primary goals is to produce solutions that are cost-effective and without any compromise in quality.